Crotalaria pallida: Uses

 The plant is grown as a ground cover and a green manure crop, especially in the inter-rows of rubber trees and coconut palms.
 Flowers are eaten as a vegetable in Cambodia, where the seeds are roasted and grounded for use as a sort of coffee beverage.
 The roots are sometimes chewed with betel nuts in Vietnam.
 In traditional medicine, the plant is used to treat urinary problems and fever, a poultice of the roots is applied to swelling of joints and an extract of the leaves is taken to expel intestinal worms.

-Crotalaria mucronata Desv was reported to be widely used in the southern part of the U.S.A. as a green manure crop under the name “giant striata”.
+Crotalaria mucronata Desv was reported to be widely used in the southern part of the US as a green manure crop under the name “giant striata”.